Azure/communication-ui-library/docs/reviewer-notes/avoid-vh-vw.md

 # Avoid `vh` and `vw`

 tl;dr - these are only useful when a developer controls the entire app layout.
-As we are embedded in app instead use `%` or `rem`.
+As our composites and components are embedded inside external developer's apps instead use `%` or `rem`.

 ## Background